Does Failing to Disclose Medical Conditions Affect Seamen Benefits?

 Often times, the cruise ship employers provide maintenance by arranging for a crewmember to stay at a hotel close to the area where the medical treatment is being provided.
 At the hotel, the cruise ship company also provides the meals for the seaman.

 The crewmember often times ask why they are not receiving additional money for maintenance benefits while they are on medical leave staying at a hotel the employer has provided.
 The answer to that question is the employer’s obligation under the maintenance doctrine, unless the employer also has an obligation to provide unearned wages, is to provide for food and lodging expenses only.
 The employer can do this by providing the hotel with meals included, instead of giving the seaman money in order for the seaman to pay for his food and lodging expenses.
 Although this is a convenience to the employer, because it reduces bookkeeping functions to keep track of all of the payments of maintenance and cure to seamen on medical, the seaman also often times suffers by this arrangement.
 Often times, the food and lodging accommodations are very bad.
 The seaman is required to eat at the same place all of his meals every day, often times for many months during the time he or she has received medical care and treatment.
 The amount of money allocated for three meals per day is often times inadequate for the seaman to have a good diversity of food available to him on a daily basis, and does not leave any additional money for the seaman to obtain any type of snacks or additional drinks in between the three meals being provided at the hotel.
 Often times, the seaman will complain that the food provided at the hotels the cruise ship company picks for them to stay at is very poor, and there are many complaints about the sanitary conditions of the places where the seaman are being provided their food and lodging accommodations.
-The cruise lines take a hard nose approach with respect to complaints, especially when the seaman or crewmember is represented by a lawyer.
+The cruise lines take a hard nose approach with respect to complaints, especially when the seaman or crewmember is represented by a Miami lawyer for injured yacht crewmembers.

 Another aspect of the maintenance and cure that the cruise ship company abuses is they do not provide the seaman with additional money on a daily basis for the seaman to obtain personal items needed when staying at a hotel, such as shaving cream, deodorant and other personal items.
 In addition, the cruise ship company does not provide the seaman with any money to allow the crewmember to use the phone to contact and speak with his family.
 Often times, the seaman or crewmember is housed at a location far away from their home, and the cruise ship company has isolated them from their family, and has not allowed a family member to be present with the crewmember during the medical care and treatment.
 This happens even when medical recommendations are for family member to assist the crewmember during this convalescence.
 The cruise ship companies are very cold in their approach towards the seaman during their maintenance and cure time.